-On the 15th April 2013 two homemade explosive devices detonated during the annual Boston Marathon, killing three people and injuring over two hundred and fifty others.
-In the wake of this horrific incident politicians all over the world began sending their condolences to the people of Boston, and offering their thoughts on the events surrounding the attack.
-The Canadian Liberal leader, Justin Trudeau, expressed the need to look at the ‘root causes’ of the bombing – to seek to understand why individuals would actively plot and carry out an act which was destined to kill and injury so many?
-In response, his political opponent, and the then Canada Prime Minster, Stephen Harper, responded to Trudeau’s comments by stating that now was not the time to ‘commit sociology’.
+On the 15th April 2013 two homemade explosive devices detonated during the annual Boston Marathon, killing three people and injuring over 250 others.
+In the wake of this horrific incident, politicians all over the world began sending their condolences to the people of Boston and offering their thoughts on the events surrounding the attack.
+The Canadian Liberal leader, Justin Trudeau, expressed the need to look at the ‘root causes’ of the bombing – to seek to understand why individuals would actively plot and carry out an act which was destined to kill and injury so many.
+In response, his political opponent, and Canadian Prime Minster at the time, Stephen Harper, responded to Trudeau’s comments by stating that now was not the time to ‘commit sociology’.

 Fascinating and empowering, studying sociology is just like taking the ‘Red Pill’ in the Matrix and seeing how deep the rabbit hole goes.